pandu-0/yelp-project/README.md

 # Yelp Project

 This repository contains the code and resources for our **Restaurant Review Project**.
 The aim of this project is to analyze customer reviews of restaurants and measure quality in a quantifiable manner.
 Using natural language processing (e.g., sentiment analysis), we examine reviews to uncover satisfaction patterns and identify key concerns.
-We use average review scores, sentiment polarity, and topic modeling across Yelp and Google restaurant datasets to provide insights for both customers and businesses.
+We use average review scores, sentiment polarity, and topic modeling across Yelp review datasets to provide insights for both customers and businesses.

 **Dataset:** https://business.yelp.com/data/resources/open-dataset/